20810202Argumentation and Debate

 Criteria

-write persuasive message that are: logically defendable, motivationally appealing, ethically acceptable to the student, culturally appropriate
+write persuasive messages that are: logically defendable, motivationally appealing, ethically acceptable to the student, culturally appropriate

 write peer evaluations that apply principles of argumentation to student presentations